Bath City F.C.

 Bath City Football Club is a semi-professional football club based in Bath, Somerset, England.
-The club is affiliated to the Somerset FA and currently competes in the National League South, the sixth tier of English football.
+The club is affiliated to the Somerset FA and currently competes in the Southern League Premier Division South, the seventh tier of English football.
 Nicknamed the "Romans", the club was founded in 1889 and have played their home matches at Twerton Park since 1932.

 The club has never played in the Football League, though Bath were heavily discussed as an entrant in the 1930s and 1940s, and came closest via election in 1978 and 1985.
 During the Second World War, the club won the Football League North.
 Bath have reached the third round of the FA Cup six times, beating league sides such as; Crystal Palace (in 1931), Millwall (in 1959), and Cardiff City (in 1992).
 Bath were crowned Southern League champions in 1960 and 1978; one of the highest levels of non-League football at the time.
 From 1980 to 1997, the team spent sixteen years in what is now The National League, with Bath finishing fourth in the 1984–85 season, their highest ever league position.

 Bath City hold no real fierce rivalries, albeit the fixtures with the most animosity are the local derbies shared with fellow Somerset club Yeovil Town, and more recently with Wiltshire club, Chippenham Town.
 The club's nickname stems from Bath's ancient Roman history.
 The first recorded attire the club wore were blue shorts and white shirts in 1900, though Bath City changed to black and white stripes in the early 20th Century and the colours have remained since.
-The club's crest depicts the Borough walls, which in-circled the old city center during medieval times.
+The club's crest depicts the Borough walls, which encircled the old city centre during medieval times.
 Twerton Park once held up to 20,000 fans, with the club's record attendance of 18,020 being recorded in 1960.